Controlling Chaotic Maps using Next-Generation Reservoir Computing: Discussion

 We demonstrate that the NG-RC-based controller is robust to noise and modeling errors, showing that it can control the system to a desired state with an error close to the noise level.
 Real-world systems are often subject to unpredictable disturbances, and our model showcased its ability to handle such challenges.
 These qualities are necessary for reliability and performance in practical applications.

 An important aspect of our approach is computational efficiency.
-Our model requires only 7 weights to successfully control the H'{e}non map, allowing the control law to be computed at a low computational cost.
-Furthermore, optimizing the control is an analytical procedure that uses ridge regression (see Appendix \ref{app:OptimizingAlpha}).
+Our model requires only seven weights to successfully control the H\'{e}non map, allowing the control law to be computed at a low computational cost.
+Furthermore, optimizing the control is an analytical procedure that uses regularized regression (see the Appendix \ref{app:OptimizingAlpha}).
 In contrast, other control methods, such as evolutionary algorithms, require iterative optimization to determine the weights, which can be computationally expensive.
-Some models require an expensive optimization before each control action, as in model predictive control.
+Some models require expensive optimization before each control action, as in model predictive control.
 The NG-RC has the same predictive power but is paired with a much simpler approach.
 This indicates that the NG-RC is suitable for hardware implementation and edge computing, where real-time control is often required.

 The NG-RC has very few hyperparameters to optimize compared to other ML methods, and appropriate parameter values can often be obtained based on physical insights.
 We demonstrate this by incorporating the dynamics of the H\'{e}non map into the design of the polynomial features to achieve an optimal control law.
 Previous studies have also employed other physical principles, such as symmetry considerations, to achieve optimal predictions.\cite{Barbosa2021} Thus, information about the underlying dynamics of the target system has the potential to accelerate nonlinear controller design using NG-RC.
+If little information about the system is available, system identification techniques can be used to achieve the optimal polynomial features, which has been shown to work for the H\'{e}non map and higher-dimensional systems with more complex dynamics.\cite{Wei_and_Billings_2004}